-- ▶ If set to true, the Server sends the snapshot (possibly empty) for the items contained in the subscription.
-Considered only if Ls\mode is MERGE, DISTINCT OF COMMAND.
-In the DISTINCT case, the length of the snapshot is decided by the Server. - If set to false, the Server does not send the snapshot for the items contained in the subscription. - ▶ If set to an integer number, the length of the snapshot is set to the corresponding number of updates.
-Admitted only if LS\mode is DISTINCT.
+If set to true, the Server sends the snapshot (possibly empty) for the items contained in the subscription.
+Considered only if LS\mode is MERGE, DISTINCT OR COMMAND.
+In the DISTINCT case, the length of the snapshot is decided by the Server.

+- If set to false, the Server does not send the snapshot for the items contained in the subscription. - If set to an integer number, the length of the snapshot is set to the corresponding number of updates.
+Admitted only if Ls\mode is DISTINCT.
 The Server sends the snapshot for the items contained in the subscription, limiting the length to the requested value.
-The number of updates received may be lower if the Server imposes a stricter limit or fewer updates are available. - ▶ Default value: false.
+The number of updates received may be lower if the Server imposes a stricter limit or fewer updates are available. - Default value: false. - LS\ack

-LS\ack

 Optional.
 Only if the stream connection is on WS transport.
-If ${\tt false}$ the ${\tt REQOK}$ response is not sent.
+If false the REQOK response is not sent.

-- ▶ Skipping the REQOK response may be useful when issuing many subscriptions at once.
-Note that a successful subscription is also notified with SUBOK on the stream connection. - ▶ If the request fails, the consequent REQERR OF ERROR response is always sent. - ▶ Ignored if used with HTTP transport, as an HTTP response is always sent. - Default value is true. - Notifications: If successful, a SUBOK or SUBCMD notification is sent on the stream connection, followed by a CONF notification.
+- Skipping the REQOK response may be useful when issuing many subscriptions at once.
+Note that a successful subscription is also notified with SUBOK on the stream connection. - ▶ If the request fails, the consequent REQERR or ERROR response is always sent. - Ignored if used with HTTP transport, as an HTTP response is always sent. - Default value is true. - Notifications: If successful, a SUBOK OF SUBCMD notification is sent on the stream connection, followed by a CONF notification.
 After that, real-time updates of the subscribed items start to be delivered, beginning with the snapshot part, if requested.
-See Chapter 4: Successful Subscription and Successful Subscription with Command Mode for more information.
+See Successful Subscription and Successful Subscription with Command Mode for more information.

 '''

-POST /lightstreamer/control.txt?LS_protocol=TLCP-2.3.0 HTTP/1.1
+POST /lightstreamer/control.txt?LS_protocol=TLCP-2.4.0 HTTP/1.1

 Host: push.lightstreamer.com

 Accept: /

 Content-Length: 147

 Content-Type: text/plain

-LS_session=Sd9fce58fb5dbbebfT2255126&LS_reqId=1&LS_op=add&LS_subId=1&LS_group=item1&LS_schema=last price&LS_data_adapter=QUOTE_ADAPTER&LS_mode=MERGE '''

 '''

+''' LS_session=Sd9fce58fb5dbbebfT2255126&LS_reqId=1&LS_op=add&LS_subId=1&LS_group=item1&LS schema=last_price&LS_data_adapter=QUOTE_ADAPTER&LS_mode=MERGE '''

+'''

+control

+LS_reqId=1&LS_op=add&LS_subId=1&LS_group=item1&LS_schema=last_price&LS_data_adapter=QUO

-\label{local_control_local_control} $$ LS_reqId=1\&LS_op=add\&LS_subId=1\&LS_group=item1\&LS_schema=last_price\&LS_data_adapter=QUO $$ TE ADAPTER\&LS mode=MERGE $$
+TE ADAPTER&LS mode=MERGE

 '''